saffire/saffire/docs/spec/source/control-structures.rst

 ::

 	if ($a == 1) {
-		// done when $a == 1
+		// done when $a equals 1
 	} else if ($a == 2) {
-		// done when $a == 2
+		// done when $a equals 2
 	} else {
 		// done when $a not equals 1 or 2
 	}

 while
 -----
-A while loop will iterate over the statements until the evaluation will be false.
+A **while** loop will iterate over the statements until the condition will be false.

 ::